Locations:

 What does a cancer screening test result mean?

 Cancer screening tests look for changes in your body that could be a sign of cancer.
-The test result isn’t a cancer diagnosis or a sign that you’re cancer free.
-Sometimes, cancer screening tests show unusual results of changes in your body.
-In that case, your healthcare provider may recommend additional tests.
+The test result isn’t a cancer diagnosis or a sign that you’re cancer-free.
+Sometimes, cancer screening tests show unusual results.
+In that case, your healthcare provider may recommend more tests.
 Just like initial screening tests, simply having an additional test doesn’t mean you have cancer.

 Some test results are available within a few days.
-Other times, it may be a week or so before your healthcare provider receives your test results and can share them with you.
+Other times, it may be a week or so before your healthcare provider receives your results and can share them with you.
+Ask your provider about when you’ll receive results.

 Advertisement

-• What cancer screening tests do you recommend for someone my age?
+• What cancer screening tests do you recommend for me?

 • Why do you recommend those tests?